 - Short Words, Short Sentences and Short Paragraphs: make it easy on the reader.

 - Sub Headers: use liberally and make them descriptive.

 - Bold: highlight key passages.

 - Italics: emphasise certain words.

 - Images: use liberally to add color and variety.

 - Other Graphical Elements: use lists, tables, blockquotes, and anything else that will add a little spice to your content.

-Creating compelling content is not just about the content itself — it’s about how you present that content and make it seem more compelling.
+Creating compelling content is not just about the content itself, it’s about how you present that content and make it seem more compelling.

-With that in mind, I would love to read your suggestions in the comments section below.
+With that in mind, we would love to read your suggestions in the comments section below.
 What other measures do you think webmasters should take in order to create the best possible user experience for their visitors?
 Let me know!